mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 But when you expect something, you completely go away from your home, seeking for something.
 But actually not; there is nothing to get.
 And finally you have to return.

 So if you seek something going out of yourself, out of your home – well it’s fine, but it makes you busy, that’s all.
 Running here and there always.
 The more you are busy, the more you are exhausted.
-And finally you have to return home and settle yourself in peace and harmony, and then you say, “Oh, this is [alright].”
+And finally you have to return home and settle yourself in peace and harmony.
+And then you say, “Oh, this is [alright].”

 This is our point.
 That’s all.
 The basic practice is very simple, very simple.